CouncilofLorien/counciloflorien.github.io/docs/cards/S/smoke-rings.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Bring one resource or character from your sideboard or discard pile into your play deck and shuffle. <br>_"Then Gandalf's smoke ring would go green and come back and hover over the wizard's head. ...and in the dim light it made him look strange and sorcerous."_{: .fs-3 } ***---&#65279;Hob***{: .fs-3 }
+> > Bring one resource or character from your sideboard or discard pile into your play deck and shuffle. <br>_"Then Gandalf's smoke ring would go green and come back and hover over the wizard's head. ...and in the dim light it made him look strange and sorcerous."_ ***---&#65279;Hob***
 >

 ### _Middle-earth Challenge Decks_